Yes, there really are foods that can help you sleep better.

 Chamomile tea is basically a sedative in a mug (in a good, healthy way).
 The tea can increase glycine, a chemical that relaxes your nerves and muscles, according to research from the American Chemical Society.

 Pumpkin seeds shouldn't just be a seasonal snack.
-One cup has 168mg of magnesium.
-(420mg is the recommended daily allowance, per the National Health Institute.)
+One cup has 168mg of magnesium (420mg is the recommended daily allowance, per the National Health Institute).
 Don't have pumpkin seeds on hand?
-Try sunflower seeds or flaxseed.
+Try sunflower seeds or flaxseeds.